GoogleCloudPlatform/document-ai-samples/tax-processing-functions/README.md

      ```bash
      gcloud source repos clone $REPO_NAME.
      ```
-1. Copy the files from this example into the new repo.
+1. Copy the files from this example into the new repository.
 1. Add the files to the new repository with the command:
     ```bash
     git add .